mnit-rtmc/iris/docs/development.md

 ## Future Plans

-Work is underway on a web-based user interface.
+Work is underway on a [web-based user interface].
 The java based interface will be fully supported until all features are implemented in the new UI.

 ## Coding Style